Canon T6i vs Olympus E-M10 III

-Both the T6i and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the E-M10 III have been discontinued, but can regularly be found used on ebay.
 The T6i was replaced by the Canon T7i, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Olympus E-M10 III Manual.
+Further information on the features and operation of the T6i and E-M10 III can be found, respectively, in the Canon T6i Manual (free pdf) or the online Olympus E-M10 III Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6i and the Olympus E-M10 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.